Doomlazer/KQIV-TBoR/README.md

 Features: See <a href="https://github.com/Doomlazer/KQIV-TBoR/wiki">the wiki</a> for all changes/additions.

-Content advisory: Adult situations, drug-use, violence/suicide and nudity.
+Content advisory: Adult situations, drug use, violence and nudity.

 ## INSTALLATION